Fear

-Our fears always start rationally when something we trusted won’t protect us, but quickly become silly when subconscious beliefs that contradict reality overpower facts.
-It’s usually an unknown “dread” we can’t put into language to but don’t want to confront.
+Our fears always start rationally when something we trusted won’t protect us, but subconscious beliefs that contradict reality can easily overpower facts, which can make our fears very irrational.

 While most fears have a valid basis, we create fantastically ridiculous expectations when we haven’t released past trauma, and fears attached to them tend to be way overplayed from reality.